pratham16cse/cs725-2020-assign2/README.md

 #### What to submit in Part 1.A?
-For Part 1.A, only code needs to be submitted.
+For Part 1.A, only code needs to be submitted in the file `nn_1.py`.

 ### Part 1.B (15 Points)
 Report Root Mean Squared Error (RMSE) on training and dev data using following hyper-parameter configurations.